JosephPotapenko/Tailwind-Setup/README.md

 ## What is this
 This is a simple integration of tailwind in order to produce the confetti effect on the user's screen.
 ## How to use
-Simple run the project and if everything is set up correctly, then the confetti effect will activate.
+Simply run the project and if everything is set up correctly, then the confetti effect will activate.